Study links lung conditions to young people who vape

 “Our advice is that only those who smoke and are looking to give up tobacco should use vapes, as they are known to be an effective way to quit.
 We do not recommend that anyone else take up vaping.”

-Charity Action on Smoking and Health (Ash) estimates 9.1% (4.7 million) of adults in Britain vape.
+Charity Action on Smoking and Health (Ash) estimates 9.1 per cent (4.7 million) of adults in Britain vape.

 Of those, 2.7 million are ex-smokers, 1.7 million are current smokers and 320,000 have never smoked.